 If ia_archiver no longer works, what does?

-According to archive.org, the best way to remove a site is to send them an email to info@archive.org and request they remove it.
+According to archive.org, the best way to remove a site is to send an email to info@archive.org and request they remove it.
 The exact language they use is:

 How can I exclude or remove my site's pages from the Wayback Machine?
 You can send an email request for us to review to info@archive.org with the URL (web address) in the text of your message.

-But when you send them an email with the requested information there is no reply, at least not immediately.
-We tested it and found that there is in fact no auto-reply, so it seems a bit like shouting into a hole in the ground.
+But when you send them an email with the requested information, there is no reply, at least not immediately.
+We tested it and found that there is, in fact no auto-reply, so it seems a bit like shouting into a hole in the ground.

 Why archive.org would want to deal with this manually instead of just letting Webmasters make their own decisions about copying their content using a robots.txt file is a mystery.
 It seems a rather tedious solution if it even works.
-Some say it works like a charm, others say they've sent multiple messages to the email address and have gotten no response weeks or months later.
+Some say it works like a charm; others say they’ve sent multiple messages to the email address and have gotten no response weeks or months later.

 An email to Internet Archive *does* work